girlsinc/me-and-my-money-edu/src/pages/course/credit-and-debt/researching-loans/roadmap.md

 - To understand what's most important to include, based on your needs, ie weekly, monthly, yearly
 - To understand that the purpose of a budget is to give you guidelines to follow so you can achieve other savings goals, without overdrawing your account.
 - To learn different ways to keep track of your spending, ie an app, the "envelope method"

+## Warm up:
+- Think of a debt that you owe, and whether or not you researched it first.
+Why or why not?